giapnguyen-innomize/training-new-intern/README.md

 ### Task template

-- requirement?
+- Requirement?
   - Describe the function you want the team to perform
   - If there are no specific requirements, it is necessary to provide a plan and request acceptance from the team/client before starting implementation.
-- definition of done
+- Definition of done
   - The definition of done (DoD) is when all conditions, or acceptance criteria, that a software product must satisfy are met and ready to be accepted by a team or client.
 We must meet the definition of done to ensure quality before updating the status to done

 ### Bug template

 - Name/titles of bugs:
   - Should be brief and use correct terms
-  - better is to include the name of the feature when you found this bug
+  - Better is to include the name of the feature when you found this bug
   - `[module][module] bug summary`
 - Steps to reproduce
 - Actual result